Bear Grylls Gear

 This added barrel length can help improve patterns by increasing the parallel section of the choke tube and allowing space for wad technology to work.
 TSS is a dense new tungsten pellet available for turkey hunting and it happens to pattern really tightly with Beretta A300 shotguns.
 This TSS choke by Carlson’s fits Beretta’s and can deliver 90% or more of TSS pellets in a 10-inch circle at 40 yards.
 TSS pellets have a density of 18 g/cc which is almost pure tungsten.
 The best choke tubes for the Beretta A300 are the Carlson’s Cremator and Patternmaster Code Black.

-Shotgun Review: The A300 Ultima Is Beretta’s Latest Attempt to Build a More Affordable Auto-Loader
+Shotgun Analysis: The A300 Ultima Is Beretta’s Latest Attempt to Build a More Affordable Auto-Loader

 While I liked the gun overall, the Kick-Off recoil reducer was a puzzling disappointment.
 A couple of us, myself included, felt as if the gun were hitting us harder than usual in the cheek.
 For whatever reason, the Kick-Off seemed to accentuate muzzle rise, although everyone feels a gun’s recoil differently.
 I would buy an A300 Ultima if I were in the market for a waterfowl gun, but I’d likely remove the recoil reducer, which is easy to do.
 On the outside, the gun comes with the enlarged bolt handle and bolt-release button that waterfowlers demand these days, as well as a milled-out port to make fast reloading easier.
 It lacks the magazine cutoff button of the 391, but I can’t ever remember using the cutoff on either of my 391s.